mfontanini/cppkafka/README.md

 order to use it.
 Other wrapped functionalities are also provided, like fetching metadata, offsets, etc.

+**Note**: _cppkafka_ is under development so the API might change through time.
+Once there's an actual release, it should become more stable.

 # It's simple!

 _cppkafka_'s API is simple.
 For example, this code creates a producer writes a message into some